Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 Can Advanced Maternal Age Affect the Baby’s Development?

 Yes, advanced maternal age can affect your baby’s development.
-Increased risks for genetic disorders, preterm birth, and low birth weight may arise, but many women have healthy pregnancies.
-Regular prenatal care can help monitor and manage these risks.
+There are increased risks for genetic disorders, preterm birth, and low birth weight.
+That said, many women have healthy pregnancies, and regular prenatal care helps monitor and manage these risks.

 For older mothers, prenatal tests like first-trimester screening, non-invasive prenatal testing (NIPT), and amniocentesis are often recommended.
-These tests help assess potential risks, providing peace of mind and promoting positive pregnancy outcomes for you and your baby.
+These tests help assess potential risks and can provide peace of mind throughout your pregnancy.

 How Can Older Mothers Manage Stress During Pregnancy?